MatiasOB/MatiasOB/README.md

 - [S&P500 stock Analysis app](https://matiasob-data-science-p-streamlit-appsstock-appstock-app-7cgvtn.streamlit.app/) - This App provides both basic and technical information about individual S&P500 Stocks.

+I have a lot more projects but this are deployed in streamlit cloud, so its easier to showcase them :)

 ## Education